crlandsc/tiny-audio-diffusion/README.md

 Custom models can be trained or fine-tuned on custom datasets.
 Datasets should consist of a folder of `.wav` audio files with a 44.1kHz sampling rate.

-To train or finetune models, run one of the following commands in terminal and replace `<path/to/your/train/data>` with the path to your custom training set.
+To train or finetune models, run one of the following commands in the terminal from the repo's root folder and replace `<path/to/your/train/data>` with the path to your custom training set.

 **Train model from scratch (on CPU):**